mercadolibre/chico/README.md

 A collection of easy-to-use UI components.

 > **IMPORTANT NOTICE**: this project is deprecated and unmaintained.
 > Only critical bugs will be fixed.
-Please consider using *Andes* or
-> another components library instead.

 ## Installation